reazwrahman/pubsub-notification-service/README.md

 # PubSub Notification Service

 A simple, extensible **Pub/Sub Notification Service** that allows a single message to be published to **multiple subscribers** across different communication channels.

+The project leverages multithreading and multiprocessing to concurrently publish messages to multiple subscribers.

 ## ✨ Features